Compare any two graphics cards:

 OpenGL Version OpenGL 4.6 OpenGL 4.3

-Memory Bandwidth: Memory bandwidth is the maximum amount of data (counted in MB per second) that can be moved over the external memory interface within a second.
-It's worked out by multiplying the card's bus width by the speed of its memory.
-In the case of DDR type memory, the result should be multiplied by 2 again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The higher the card's memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+Memory Bandwidth: Bandwidth is the largest amount of data (counted in MB per second) that can be transported past the external memory interface in one second.
+It is worked out by multiplying the bus width by its memory speed.
+If it uses DDR RAM, it must be multiplied by 2 again.
+If DDR5, multiply by 4 instead.
+The better the bandwidth is, the better the card will be in general.
+It especially helps with AA, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed per second.
-This figure is worked out by multiplying the total number of texture units of the card by the core clock speed of the chip.
-The better the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in one second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed per second.
+This figure is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
+The higher the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels per second.

-Pixel Rate: Pixel rate is the most pixels the graphics card can possibly record to its local memory in one second - measured in millions of pixels per second.
-The figure is worked out by multiplying the number of ROPs by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate is also dependant on quite a few other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip can possibly record to the local memory in one second - measured in millions of pixels per second.
+The figure is calculated by multiplying the number of colour ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel output rate also depends on many other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the maximum fill rate.

 Display Prices